lphmn/data_publicState/MN_PHDAP/diseasesConditions/README.md

 # Data was downloaded from MDH's Public Health Data Access Portal
+Since I am not the data steward, if/when the data is updated/edited, I'd have to make sure the data is updated here.
+I will do my best to keep this up to date.
+However, I cannot guarentee I will be able to maintain it moving forward.

+**My wishlist is that MN data stewards begin storing their publicly available data in a friendlier manner.**

 ## Asthma  https://data.web.health.state.mn.us/asthma_query
 To protect an individual's privacy hospitalizations and ED visit counts from 1 to 5 are suppressed if the underlying population is less than or equal to 100000.